bootscore/bs-swiper/README.md

 add_filter('bootscore_disable_related_posts', '__return_true');
 ```

-Or by using a single line of CSS:
+Or by a single line of CSS:

 ```css
 .related-posts {